 Ah!
 Google Analytics is the thing that tells you if your online activities are actually working or not.
-A fantastic tool you should be looking at regularly, but as a Google product – it is, ultimately, over complicated and scary to figure out initially.
-Don’t worry though, once you know a few basics it is actually not as confusing as it is at first glance.
+A fantastic tool you should be looking at regularly.
+This is being updated to something called GA4.
+Not as complicated as it’s predecessor, and if you ask me, not as useful as it once was unless you like to get down and dirty with data.

 - RSS: Rich site summary (Also known as really simple syndication)